maxkraft7/latex-image-paste/README.md

 # LaTeX Image Helper

+`This fork changed the floating behaviour of the images`

 An Atom plugin for LaTeX grammar.
 Create image file relative to the markdown file and insert a relative url to that file.

 Inspired by [markdown-image-helper](https://github.com/bigyuki/markdown-image-helper).